Last updated: 27 11 2020

 Health and medical care

-There are several medical care centres in the main town, as well as paediatric and obstetrics centres and Blekingesjukhuset, a hospital.
-Medical care is the responsibility of Blekinge County Council.
+There are several medical care centres in the main town, as well as child health care (BVC) and maternity care (MVC) centres, and Blekingesjukhuset, a hospital.
+Medical care is the responsibility of Region Blekinge.
 The Vårdguiden 1177 helpline can answer your questions and give you advice as well as provide full information about health and medical care in Karlskrona.
 You can either visit the 1177 website or call 1177.

 You are entitled to have an interpreter in all contacts with public authorities.